Indications that summer is here:

 - Longer days commence (yay!)

 Once you’ve checked these three boxes, it’s time to get outside!
-So hey, if fun generally exists alfresco in the summertime, why not plan all of your events outside?
+So hey, if fun generally exists alfresco in the summertime, why not plan all of your special events outside?

 What to consider when producing an outdoor event: